imanghafoori1/laravel-MasterPass/README.md

 }

 ```
-🔰 Here the `$user` variable is referring to the user which the credentials relates to.
+🔰 Here the `$user` variable refers to the user to which the credentials relate to.

-### What if an employee leave my company?!
+### What if an employee leaves my company?!

 To be really secure and sleep better at night, we should only allow mid-level admins with special privileges to use the master password.

-That way, they have to login as admin first and only then, use master password to login into a normal user account.
+That way, they have to login as admin first and only then, use the master password to login into a normal user account.

-So when your employee leaves the company you remove his his permission or role to use master password.
+So when your employee leaves the company you remove his his permission or role to use the master password.

 ```php